Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 **What happens if you don't pass by pointer explicitly?**
 Arguments of size <= 8 bytes (basic types such as s64, u8, Type, any pointer, or any enum) are always passed by value (copy).
 Bigger sized values which is any type > 8 bytes, including Any, string, struct, and so on, are most probably passed by reference (pointer), but anyhow they cannot be changed.
 To change their data, make a local copy and change that.
+(We say 'probably', because it is up to the compiler to decide pass by value or pass by reference, for better optimization.)
-To ensure you get a pointer for some reason (to modify the contents of the struct) you can explicitly pass a pointer.
+To ensure you get a pointer for some reason (for example to modify the contents of the struct) you can explicitly pass a pointer.

 ## 17.4 Default values for arguments
 See *17.4_default_args.jai*: